5 Actions to Create an Innovative Work Culture

 Here are five actions leaders can take to create and nurture healthy working environments.

 1. Increase communication

 Communication is vital to being agile.
 The team needs to be on the same page about requirements, expectations, and deliverables, and transparent communication will help facilitate that more collaborative environment.
-Increased collaboration and openness allow teams to spark new ideas, work more efficiently, and feel more motivated to create valuable software.
+Increased collaboration and openness allow teams to spark new ideas, work more efficiently, and feel more motivated to create value.